Gradient Estimation with Discrete Stein Operators

-for all integrable $h$.
-Therefore, $A$ is also a Stein operator suitable for generating control variates.
+satisfies $A^\top q = 0$ and hence $\mathbb{E}_q[Ah] = 0$ for all integrable $h$.
+Therefore, $A$ is also a Stein operator suitable for generating CVs.
 Moreover, since any discrete-time chain with transition matrix $P$ can be embedded into a continuous-time chain with transition rate matrix $A = P-I$, this continuous-time construction is strictly more general \citep[Ch.~4]{stirzaker2005stochastic}.